 c.
-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature c1.
-Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of education, employment, or participation in school activities;
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature c2.

-c2.
 Submission to or rejection of such conduct by an individual is used as a basis for evaluation in making academic personnel decisions affecting the individual; or c3.
 Such conduct has the purpose or effect of unreasonably interfering with an individual's performance or creating an intimidating, hostile, or offensive school environment.